-RheumaBuddy is a new free app for people with RA and JIA that helps people get a better understanding of what influences the good or the bad days – and with this understanding, increase the number of good days.
+RheumaBuddy is an app for people with RA and JIA that helps people get a better understanding of what influences the good or the bad days – and with this understanding, increase the number of good days.

 The app is suitable for people over the age of 16 years to use independently.
 The pain body-map allows you to pin point and note specific areas of pain.
 You can also log sleep, exercise and hours of work or school.
 It is also possible to chat with other patients and learn from their experiences.